-Due to the national lockdown instigated as a result of the COVID-19 pandemic GCSE examinations were not taken by our year 11 students in 2020.
-The government announced that school data on GCSE performance would not be published.
+Due to the Covid-19 pandemic GCSE examinations were once again not taken by our year 11 students in 2021.
+Teacher Assessed Grades were utilised to award grades and this process, determined by the exam boards, was comprehensively and successfully undertaken by the academy.
+The government announced that school data on GCSE performance for 2020/21 would not be published.

-It would be remiss though, not to congratulate the class of 2020 on the results that they achieved.
+It would be remiss though, not to congratulate the class of 2021 on the results that they achieved.
 Their hard work and dedication throughout their school years to date was reflected in the results awarded to them as a result of the processes put in place by the government and the exam boards.
 They should be proud of all that they achieved.